 Since malicious data breaches result from cyberattacks, you should know what to watch for.

-Some popular methods used by hackers include:
+Here are some popular methods used by hackers

 Phishing.
 These social engineering attacks are designed to fool you into causing a data breach.
 Phishing attackers pose as people or organizations you trust to easily deceive you.
 Criminals of this nature try to coax you into handing over access to sensitive data or provide the data itself.